Texas Tech University

 Position: Name: Email:

-President Corbin A. ttuifcpres@gmail.com
+President Jake G. ttuifcpres@gmail.com

-Executive Vice President Baron B. ttuifcvp@gmail.com
+Executive Vice President Cooper R. ttuifcvp@gmail.com

-Vice President of Finance Cade H. ttuifcfinance@gmail.com
+Vice President of Finance Hunter P. ttuifcfinance@gmail.com

-Vice President of Academics Kyle V. ttuifcacademics@gmail.com
+Vice President of Academics Ben H. ttuifcacademics@gmail.com

-Vice President of Philanthropy Austin S. ttuifcphilanthropy@gmail.com
+Vice President of Philanthropy Josh S. ttuifcphilanthropy@gmail.com

-Vice President of Intramurals Jake F. ttuifcvpintramurals@gmail.com
+Vice President of Intramurals Zach R. ttuifcvpintramurals@gmail.com

-Vice President of Recruitment Christian D. ttuifcrecruitment@gmail.com
+Vice President of Recruitment Josh A. ttuifcrecruitment@gmail.com

 How to Join:

-Any eligible student may join an IFC Fraternity either in the Fall or Spring semesters but are able to be recruited at any time through 365 Recruitment.
-There will be events during the summer, and at the start of Fall and Spring semesters with opportunities for eligible students to connect with all eligible chapters within the IFC Community throughout the year.
+Any eligible student may join an IFC Fraternity either in the Fall or Spring semesters, but is able to be recruited at any time through 365 Recruitment.
+There will be events during the summer, and at the start of Fall and Spring semesters, with opportunities for eligible students to connect with all eligible chapters within the IFC Community throughout the year.
 There will also be a link available for eligible students to sign up for recruitment and have their information provided to each eligible chapter within the IFC Community.
-Bids of Membership are also able to be given freely by individual organizations to eligible students, but the student is unable to accept, physically or verbally, until the Bid Signing Day the following semester.
+Bids of Membership are also able to be given freely by individual organizations to eligible students, but the student is unable to accept, physically or verbally, until the Bid Signing Day of the following semester.
 Chapters should never pressure eligible students to accept a Bid of Membership early or not to connect with other organizations.
 If you have any questions and/or concerns, you can reach out to the IFC Recruitment Team or the IFC Advisor.

-Fall 2025 Recruitment Info
+Fall 2026 Recruitment Info

 FAQ